-The first part of the course (four lessons by Mario Nava and two by André Sapir) is organised around the relationship between market integration and policy integration for European financial markets and services.
+The first part of the course (six lessons by Mario Nava) is organised around the relationship between market integration and policy integration for European financial markets and services.
 The course has the main focus on banking regulation, and in particular the Banking union (BU), but it also looks at capital markets, and in particular the Capital markets union (CMU).
 The course looks at markets and at authorities' roles and interaction and in particular at the interaction between national, European and global authorities or standard setters.